derive4j/derive4j/README.md

 - http://chris-taylor.github.io/blog/2013/02/10/the-algebra-of-algebraic-data-types/

 This project has a special dedicace to Tony Morris' blog post [Debut with a catamorphism] (http://blog.tmorris.net/posts/debut-with-a-catamorphism/index.html).
+I'm also very thankful to [@sviperll](https://github.com/sviperll) and his [adt4j](https://github.com/sviperll/adt4j/) project which was the initial inspiration for Derive4J.

-So what can this project do for us, poor functional programmers stuck with a legacy language called Java?
+So.
+What can this project do for us, poor functional programmers stuck with a legacy language called Java?
 A good deal of what is available for free in better languages like Haskell: pattern matching, laziness...
 An example being worth a thousand words...